Phonological Awareness Activities: A Teacher's GuidePhonological Awareness Activities: A Teacher's Guide: practical strategies for teachers

 Strategy 4: Rhyming Odd-One-Out

 The teacher places three objects or picture cards in a tray, such as a cat, a hat, and a pig.
 The teacher names each object slowly.
-The pupils must remove the object that does not sound the same at the end.
+The learners must remove the object that does not sound the same at the end.

 Because the objects remain visible, the child can repeatedly point to them and whisper the names.
 They do not have to rely on their phonological loop.